NFL on Fox: Nielsen ratings

 The NFL on Fox booth at Candlestick Park during a game on November 16, 2008.
 Matt Vasgersian and J. C. Pearson are calling the game.

 Fox NFL Sunday had been the ratings leader among network pregame coverage from its debut in 1994 (as it was the only network pregame show at the time to air for one hour prior to kickoff).
 However, in 2006, NFL Sunday was overtaken in the ratings by CBS' The NFL Today.
 The swing in ratings dominance was said to be correlated with the move of original Fox NFL Sunday host James Brown back to CBS, where he had been serving as a play-by-play broadcaster before his jump to Fox in 1994.

 The network's NFL game telecasts have generally posted strong viewership and continuously led Fox network's most watched programs in terms of viewership.
 For the 2009 season, in particular, the network's NFL games scored an average rating of 16.827 million viewers.
-The Dallas Cowboys' Thanksgiving game against the New York Giants in 2022 was Fox's most-watched regular-season game ever, with 42 million viewers.
-This also overtook the ABC Monday Night Football game between the New York Giants and the San Francisco 49ers for the most watched NFL regular season game in U.S. television history.
+The Detroit Lions' Thanksgiving game against the Green Bay Packers in 2025 was Fox's most-watched regular-season game ever, with 47.7 million viewers.

 With an average U.S. audience of over 126 million viewers, Fox's February 9, 2025, telecast of Super Bowl LIX was the most watched Super Bowl and overall broadcast in U.S. television history, beating the previous record of 123.7 million viewers set last year for Super Bowl LVIII.